Remote Investment Banking Summer Internships

 - Up to the present date, nearly all institutional investment banks have been very discrete in terms of the limited amount of information disclosed regarding how their first-ever virtual internship programs in Summer 2020 were run, as well as their plans for Summer 2021.

-- The reasoning behind why many investment banks were refusing to give a definitive answer of whether internships would be in-person or virtual was because the decision had been conditional on the rapid roll-out of the COVID-19 vaccine.
+- The reasoning behind why many investment banks were refusing to give a definitive answer of whether internships would be in-person or virtual was because the decision had been conditional on the rapid roll-out of the vaccine.

 - On that note, anecdotal insights derived from several MBA Summer 2020 Associates who completed internships at bulge bracket banks (“BBs”) and elite boutique banks (“EBs”) were compiled to have the first-hand perspective of insiders serve as the foundation for our predictions, as opposed to pure speculation.